Day Square, Boston, MA Violent Crime Rates and Maps

 • In Whittenton, Taunton, MA, crime costs $107 per person, which is $169 less than in Day Square

-The table below shows the total cost of crime to the residents of Day Square for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Day Square, with the projected cost per resident.

 Crime